emberjs/guides/source/localizable/testing/index.md

 Some specific examples of units tests are:

-* A fullname attribute is computed which is the aggregate of its first and last.
+* A fullname attribute is computed which combines the `firstName` and `lastName` attributes.
 * The serializer properly converts the blog request payload into a blog post model object.
 * Blog dates are properly formatted.